P403n1x87/austin/README.md

 > **NOTE** Austin *might* work with other versions of Python on all the
 > platforms and architectures above.
 So it is worth giving it a try even if
 > your system is not listed below.
+If you are looking for support for Python <
+> 3.8, you can use Austin 3.5.

 Because of platform-specific details, Austin usage may vary slightly.
 Below are further compatibility details to be aware of.